jiangtj/hexo-theme-cake/lib/extend/external-link/README.md

 # external-link

-external link, may be for SEO? it will faster handle than default.
-If you want to use default external link, please disable this.
+external link for [hexo-renderer-marked-mini](https://github.com/jiangtj-lab/hexo-renderer-marked-mini), may be for SEO?

 ## config